-Select bathymetry and features from the LIDAR survey referenced in this Descriptive Report have been applied to the junctioning multibeam survey H12593.
+1 Select bathymetry and features from the LIDAR survey referenced in this Descriptive Report have been applied to the junctioning multibeam surveys H12472 and H12473.
 No stand-alone LIDAR information was compiled to chart update products.
 LIDAR does not meet IHO object detection requirements.
 LIDAR was not used to supersede shoaler charted soundings or to disprove charted features.